Alliance Grain Traders

 Healthy Diet

-White beans contain high proportions of starch and protein with unique properties, together with protein, energy, calcium, iron, folic acid and vitamin E, as well as other nutrients necessary for the diet.
+Beans are an excellent whole food and are a recommended part of a balanced diet.
+White beans contain high proportions of starch and protein with unique properties, along with calcium, iron, folic acid, zinc, magnesium and vitamin E, as well as other nutrients necessary for a healthy diet.
 Cooked dried beans can be used as a meat alternative, with 250ml (or 1 cup) containing approximately 220 calories.
-Beans can be stored longer than any other protein source and contain valuable folic acid (8 vitamin) and minerals like iron, zinc and magnesium.
+Beans can be stored longer than any other protein source.

 Black Beans